Live Vulnerabilities Overview

 Vulnerability Details page

-Click the Devices tab on the left menu to view all devices impacted by a vulnerability.
+Click the Devices tab on the left menu to view all devices affected by a vulnerability.
 From there, you can select the See affected devices button to view all devices with the software vulnerability on the Device Live Inventory page.

 Selecting the Devices tab followed by a link to view Devices in Live Inventory